 WHITTER is back with my occasional thoughts on life, the Church and Christianity.
-Currently: 'On Not Being a Christian''.
+Currently: 'What are some Christians so afraid of?'

 On the HONEST TO GOD page you will find a set of free discussion Notes on this classic book from the 1960s.
 Have we actually heard what it has to say yet?